w3c/guide/process/charter.md

 - For groups managed under the W3C Patent Policy (formerly IPP), the W3C Communications Team uses the [Groups DB](https://www.w3.org/admin/dashboard) interface to record that a Call for Participation was sent (so that all links via the Groups DB, including the charter one on the join page, are actually live).
 - If the group was "staged", the W3C Communications Team unstages it.
 - The public [list of groups](https://www.w3.org/groups/) is automatically updated from the Groups DB, including a 1-paragraph description.
-- Team Contact marks the chair(s) as such in the Group's admin view (this automatically adds the chair(s) to the [Chairs' group](https://www.w3.org/admin/othergroups/31972/show) which subscribes them to the chairs@w3.org mailing list).
+- Staff Contact marks the chair(s) as such in the Group's admin view (this automatically adds the chair(s) to the [Chairs' group](https://www.w3.org/admin/othergroups/31972/show) which subscribes them to the chairs@w3.org mailing list).
-- Function Lead or Team Contact(s) update the Team's [effort tables](https://www.w3.org/2005/09/manage/).
+- Function Lead or Staff Contact(s) update the Team's [effort tables](https://www.w3.org/2005/09/manage/).
-- For existing groups, Team Contact(s) ensures that Invited Expert statuses are being [reviewed in coordination with the group chair(s)](https://www.w3.org/invited-experts/#review).
-Team Contacts with questions about how an Invited Expert joins a group should consult the [Team Policy for Invited Experts](https://www.w3.org/2004/02/invited_expert).
+- For existing groups, Staff Contact(s) ensures that Invited Expert statuses are being [reviewed in coordination with the group chair(s)](https://www.w3.org/invited-experts/#review).
+Staff Contacts with questions about how an Invited Expert joins a group should consult the [Team Policy for Invited Experts](https://www.w3.org/2004/02/invited_expert).

-Team contacts should look at [how to setup a new group](../tools/new-group.md) once the call for participation is out.
+Staff Contacts should look at [how to setup a new group](../tools/new-group.md) once the call for participation is out.

 **Note:** When we recharter a work group and the charter scope has changed, we enter the CFP into the Group DB, which triggers messages to the group participants that they must rejoin.
 If the new charter doesn't have new deliverables involving new patent commitment, do not register the new CFP.